 Tell us your story, who are you and how did you start in the health and fitness industry?

-Way back in 2003 I was working in a full time Sales position as an account manager with Global Food Giant Nestle.
-I was very good at my job, but as with most positions this days it was very stressful and required me to work over 50-60 hours per week plus travel of 2 hours.
+Way back in 2003 I was working in a full-time Sales position as an account manager with Global Food Giant Nestle.
+I was very good at my job, but as with most positions these days it was very stressful and required me to work over 50-60 hours per week plus travel of 2 hours.
 And as I was getting promoted regularly, my pay grade increased and my time to myself seemed to decrease.
-I had always been heavily involved in sports and still was playing competitive high level basketball and tennis which both were being sacrificed due to work.
+I had always been heavily involved in sports and still was playing competitive high-level basketball and tennis which both were being sacrificed due to work.
 This seemed to make me even more frustrated and angry at times as this was not “living the dream.”
-But like most people I continued on, sacrificing my health, happiness and dreams to do something that I felt I had to do.
+But like most people I continued on, sacrificing my health, happiness and dreams to do something that I felt I had to do

 What were some of the biggest mistakes you made when starting out in this industry?

-I followed the standard cookie cutter philosophy that still plagues the industry today.
+I followed the standard cookie-cutter philosophy that still plagues the industry today.
 What I mean by cookie cutter is to have template programs for nutrition and exercise.
 The word PERSONAL should mean exactly that.
 Personal and a program that is designed only for you!
-But unfortunately there are many people who abuse exercise due to lack of knowledge and ignorance to what health is.
+But unfortunately, there are many people who abuse exercise due to lack of knowledge and ignorance of what health is.
 I like everyone used a Fitness model to make people healthy because that is what I liked to do.
-However after a few years I realised I needed to create a HEALTH model to get people Fit.
+However, after a few years, I realised I needed to create a HEALTH model to get people Fit.
 It can only be done this way, not the other way around which is what is found most places these days.

 What is the most absurd excuse you heard from a client and how did you respond to it?

-What makes No Regrets different to other centers is our ability to provide specific to you assessments and programs that address the underlying cause of health problems.
-Almost 50% of our client base is made up mostly of small business owners and people in busy occupations who are very time poor, have a family and are under high level of stress.
-As a result their health has suffered recently and they recognize they need to look after themselves with a method that will fit their busy lifestyle and achieve results.
-Unlike 24 hour gyms, most traditional personal training or group training services, that use a one size fits all approach either using body building principles or “go hard go home” style of training that firstly do not relate to your goals or needs, and secondly will inevitably ruin the person with too much stress already.
+What makes No Regrets different to other centres is our ability to provide specific to your assessments and programs that address the underlying cause of health problems.
+Almost 50% of our client base is made up mostly of small business owners and people in busy occupations who are very time poor, have a family and are under a high level of stress.
+As a result, their health has suffered recently and they recognize they need to look after themselves with a method that will fit their busy lifestyle and achieve results.
+Unlike 24 hour gyms, most traditional personal training or group training services, that use a one size fits all approach either using bodybuilding principles or “go hard go home” style of training that firstly do not relate to your goals or needs, and secondly will inevitably ruin the person with too much stress already.

 What is your greatest guilty pleasure when it comes to food?